A-CubeTest/A-Cube/README.md

 # A-Cube (Adaptive Android Assistant) <img src="img/a_cube_logo.png" width=150>
 A-Cube it's an expansion of the QAAD project and it's composed by an Accessibility Service (*AccessibilityService_A-Cube*) and a configuration app (*A-Cube*).
-The A-Cube configuration application stores the objects we're going to describe below in the Downloads folder of the mobile device where it's installed.
+The A-Cube configuration app stores the objects we're going to describe below in the Downloads folder of the mobile device where it's installed.
 The main data structures are **Actions**, **Events**, **Games**, **Links**, **SVM Models** and **Configurations**.
 ### Actions ###
 Actions are the input commands through which it is possible activate Events, they are composed by: